Can this gaming phone's cooler help make ice cream? I tried it, for science

 At TechRadar my job is to, as our About Us page attests, 'review [tech] thoroughly and carefully' but since gaming-phone-coolers have a very simple job, they're naturally all fit for task.

-So to see how good they really are, I had to devise a totally new test for them... one that really puts them through our paces.
+So to see how good they really are, I had to devise a totally new test for them... one that really puts them through their paces.

 What's the most important thing that requires cold temperatures?
 The answer is, of course, to make ice cream.
 So to test out a few of these gadgets I've accumulated over time, I tried using these game phone coolers to make my own ice cream.